dee-see/dee-see.github.io/_posts/2019-05-02-intigriti-xss-challenge-writeup.md

 Victory!

 **Note:** This morning my chrome was updated and the URL above doesn't work 100% of the time.
 I didn't test extensively but I think it's because the `iframe` is loaded before the `message` event listener is hooked.
-Adding a `setTimeout` to delay the `postMessage` call would probably fix the issue as suggested by[@ephreet](https://twitter.com/ephreet1/status/1124220724770738176).
+Adding a `setTimeout` to delay the `postMessage` call would probably fix the issue as suggested by [@ephreet](https://twitter.com/ephreet1/status/1124220724770738176).

 ## Conclusion